-Integration Tutorials /
+Docs / Integration Tutorials /

 Contents

-Send Purchases to Facebook Conversions API
+Send Conversions to Facebook (Meta) Conversions API

 All of this happens in Able Customer Data Platform automatically, provided Able is used to track Facebook ad click conversions to leads.